tharushikaDyayinna/Sentiment-Analyzer/README.md

 ### Visualization:
 The project includes visualizations of prediction probabilities using Altair, a declarative statistical visualization library for Python.
 It generates a bar chart to display the probabilities of each emotion class.

 ### User Input and Output:
 Users interact with the sentiment analyzer through a text area input field where they can enter text.
 After submitting the input, the predicted emotion, confidence score, and prediction probabilities are displayed.

 ### Styling and Presentation:
 The interface is styled using HTML and CSS to enhance the visual presentation.

+## Contributing
+Contributions are welcome!
+If you'd like to contribute to the development of the Sentiment Analyzer

+## Contact
+If you have any questions, suggestions, or feedback, feel free to reach out to the project maintainer at tdyn.6910@gmail.com